tecsamurai/personalblocklistbyenergized/README.md

 # personalblocklistbyenergized
-My Personal Blocklist frpm energized.pro for private use
+My Personal Blocklist from energized.pro for private use